 Operating systems must be updated regularly.
 Your android phone will work better when the software of your phone is updated in a timely manner.
 Your phone’s Wi-Fi may not be working because of a bug in the software.
 When a company is aware of a bug, they release fixes in the updates.
 When the Samsung Galaxy S3 was trending, one of the most common problems faced by its users was that their Samsung Galaxy S3 Can Connect to Wi-Fi but No internet.
 This was a solution that helped many users resolve the problem.
-Not only does it work on the S3, many Samsung Galaxy users have reported that this solution worked for them on their phones too.
+Not only does it work on the S3, but many Samsung Galaxy users have also reported that this solution worked for them on their phones too.

 - To check if your phone is using the latest software, go to Settings

 - Tap on About Device

 - Tap on Check for Updates or Download Updates manually.
 Depending on the phone you are using you may find different options, but you must look for the option that allows you to check for updates on your phone to ensure that your phone is using the latest software.

 Solution 11: Keep Wi-Fi On During Sleep

-If your device keeps dropping Wi-Fi connection, then it is a good idea to check the Wi-Fi settings.
+If your device keeps dropping the Wi-Fi connection, then it is a good idea to check the Wi-Fi settings.
 One of our readers complained saying, “My Samsung Galaxy S5 keeps losing connection” and this is what solved the problem:

 - Pull down the notification shade and tap on the gear icon to go into your phone’s settings.